-As a by-product of the team's success, Nestor has been named CAC Coach of the Year nine times (2003-10, 13), had 63 players named to the all-conference team; which includes the 2005 Player of the Year Linda Ackermann, 2006 Player of the Year Kate Scott, 2007 & 2008 Player of the Year Sue Ackermann, 2010 Player of the Year Kim Cudmore, and 2012 and 2013 Player of the Year Katie Bollhorst.
+As a by-product of the team's success, Nestor has been named CAC Coach of the Year 10 times (2003-10, 13-14), had 81 players named to the all-conference team; which includes the 2005 Player of the Year Linda Ackermann, 2006 Player of the Year Kate Scott, 2007 & 2008 Player of the Year Sue Ackermann, 2010 Player of the Year Kim Cudmore, and 2012 and 2013 Player of the Year Katie Bollhorst.
 He has also had 37 players earn Intercollegiate Women's Lacrosse Coaches Association (IWLCA) All-American honors and had six players earn national position player of the years awards in Kate Scott (2006 National Attacker of the Year), Kelly Phillips (2007 National Defender of the Year), Sarah McKinley (2009 and 2010 National Defender of the Year) and Sonja Stuart (2009 National Goalie of the Year), Ashton Wheatley (2012, 2013, and 2014 National Goalie of the Year), and Katie Bollhorst (2013 National Attack Player of the Year), and Bethany Baer (2014 National Midfielder of the Year).
 In addition, Nestor was named IWLCA's Chesapeake Region Coach of the Year from 2004-08 and the IWLCA South Atlantic Region Coach of the Year in 2009.
-He was selected as the 2005 IWLCA Division III Coach of the Year and was again honored as the top coach in Division III in following the 2013 season.
+He was selected as the 2005 IWLCA Division III Coach of the Year and was again honored as the top coach in Division III in following the 2013 and 2014 seasons.

 Nestor, who also coached the Salisbury women's soccer team until the end of the 2012 season, is a 1990 graduate of Salisbury and returned to his alma mater after serving as the head coach for both women's lacrosse and women's soccer at Division II Gannon University in Erie, Pa., for six years.